MickeysClubhouse/COVID-19-rumor-dataset/README.md

 # Data
 - `news`
-  - news.csv and subfolder of each news
+  - news.csv (4207) and subfolder of each news
   - The number of subfolder records: 3936

 - `twitter`
-  - Twitter.csv and subfolder of each twitter
+  - Twitter.csv (2713) and subfolder of each twitter
   - The number of subfolder records: 1383

 - `en_dup.csv`
+  - Unprocessed data with both news and twitter records.
-  - The number of records: 7179.
+  - The number of records: 7179 (with duplication).
   - Part of data are collected manually by keywords searching from sources such as twitter.com.
   - Data from www.snopes.com and qc.wa.news.cn are collected by 'snopes.py'.